VictorCarrDev/backend-engineering-challenge/README.md

 - I added support for json line and json into the fields read because in the example of the sample json there is a json line file and not a json file so i am not quite certain what should be the expected input so i added value for both options which will read the file differently based on the type of file (described by file .json or .jsonl)

+- At first i though the result only needs to be output into the console, as it is accustom, i later changed to output in a file but i leave the print in console as a feature as well because it was easier for me to see it working without spamming files into my repo

-- I was thinking of using pandas for the calculation which might be better for production as it can allow to do more calculation more organized to the events list. however due to the requirements i think it was simpler for me to build it manually than just using pandas for it now. but planning on having good scalability i might have go with pandas otherwise
+- I was thinking of using pandas for the calculation which might be better for a production as it can allow to do more calculations and it can be better organized to handle the data of the events. however due to the requirements i think it was simpler for me to build it manually than just using pandas for it now. but planning on having good scalability i might have go with pandas otherwise

 - I also think that since everything comes organized we could divide the array into chunks and make them process each async which should also optimize way more the code (if the input file are large enough to be relevant) however is an overkill at the moment